KBi1/Data_Projects/Adult_Income_EDA/README.md

 ### Handling Missing Values

-The dataset includes entries marked as `"?"`, which were replaced with `NaN`:
+The dataset includes entries marked as `"?"`, which were replaced with `NaN` so they could be dealt with properly during cleaning.

 ```python
 df.replace('?', np.nan, inplace=True)